Wills or Trusts? What's the difference?

 What do I do now?

 Sometimes, people wonder whether to go the DIY or the online routes.
 PLEASE speak to a competent and caring attorney who takes the time to get to know you, your needs, and your wishes.
 We have too many clients who didn’t take the process seriously the first time and came to the firm to redo everything and make sure this time it’s done well.
+Here is an example of one couple’s experience with Estate Planning the second time around.
 We also have heard of too many cases where people’s DIY or boilerplate plans did not work…and it was too late for the family to avoid a messy probate process.